 The right media is important for optimal cell growth and division.
 You can test different media ranging from complex, minimal or defined in small test cultures (30 ml) to see which yields the maximum expression of your protein.
 Other criteria like the right conditions of temperature and shaking are essential as well.
 Some proteins express well at lower temperatures while others at higher temperatures.

 The right molarities and time period of induction with Isopropyl-?-D-1-thiogalactopyranoside (IPTG) must also be tested.
 Using small-scale tests cultures, the different conditions like temperature, induction, and media can be tested one by one, keeping others constant.
 Running an SDS PAGE and western blot of the different probes can help you distinguish the best conditions for expression.

 Right Period of Cell Incubation

-These are some of the basic points I learnt along the way to express proteins in bacteria and I do hope that these criteria help you when you are planning your experiments; a well planned experiment is definitely a lot of time saved.
+These are some of the basic points I learned along the way to express proteins in bacteria and I do hope that these criteria help you when you are planning your experiments; a well-planned experiment definitely a lot of time saved.
 If you know more useful tips on protein expression, feel free to leave them in the comments section below.
 We would be delighted if any of the mentioned tips help you in your work!